For support and questions about SparkChess or chess in general, please see the links on the right and the Q&A section below.

 If you bought the wrong version, for example you wanted the PC version but bought the Mac one instead, we’ll replace it free of charge, as long as you make the request within three working days from the purchase date.

 This refund policy applies only for purchases from sparkchess.com.
-If you have purchased SparkChess from another online store like Apple AppStore, Google Play or Blackberry World, you must request a refund from the store you purchased SparkChess from, subject to the store refund policy.
+If you have purchased SparkChess from another online store like Apple AppStore or Google Play, you must request a refund from the store you purchased SparkChess from, subject to the store refund policy.

 Yes, the payment process is perfectly secure.
 We are PCI-DSS compliant.
 We do not store, process or transmit any credit card info.
-The payment is handled by BrainTree, a PayPal company and a world-wide leader in electronic transactions.
+The payment is handled by Braintree, a world-wide leader in electronic transactions.

 We continually monitor and test our systems to make sure they are 100% safe.

 SparkChess for Windows and Mac OS are not subscription-based and there are not recurrent charges for them.

 SparkChess Premium Live is a subscription-based service that lets you play the full version of SparkChess in your browser.
 There are no automatic payments on SparkChess Premium Live.
 You buy a subscription for 1, 6 or 12 months, prepay-style.
 At any time you have the option to extend that period with a new payment.
 Your card or PayPal account are not charged automatically, you never need to cancel the service.
 We believe this system is more honest and better protects your interests.

 Yes!
 SparkChess has been used in schools and chess clubs.